 Open a new Instagram post and select ‘Video’.
 Hold your finger down on the circle icon to record your first shot.
 Now, move the phone to a different angle, and hold your finger down on the circle icon to record a second shot.

 This will create a multi-shot Instagram post.
-There is no option to edit, and downloading your edited video is not straightforward.
+There is no option to edit or re-order your footage, so the options for using this feature are limited.

 Instagram Stories are a method of sharing a single photo, or a series of photos, that display like a slideshow, in a vertical format.
 You can add text, art and stickers to each photo.
 Once shared, they are visible for 24 hours.